Understanding the Ratio: How to detect female-friendly work culturesBy Katie Thomas, Hackbright engineering fellow – Fall 2013

 Ask This: “How often do people ask questions?
 How do people ask questions?”

 The right answer to this question should be “all the time.”
 Women, as compared to men, tend to suffer more from imposter syndrome.
 We believe that our success is a result of luck, timing, or deception rather than our own intelligence or competence.
 This can make it difficult for us to ask for help, for fear of being discovered to be an imposter.
-It is easier to ask for help when a supportive and humble culture is already established, where engineers are constantly asking for and receiving help from each other.
+It is easier to ask for help when a supportive and humble culture is already established, where engineers, male and female, are constantly asking for and receiving help from each other.

 Ask This: “What practices do you have in place to ensure high quality code and continued learning?”